Sommer-tidal/goose-personality/README.md

 If you encounter issues:

 1. Check the logs at `/tmp/goose_personality.log`
-2. Verify the config directory exists: `~/.config/goose/personality-customizer`
+2. Make sure you have Python 3 installed
-3. Make sure the script is executable
+3. Verify the script is executable
-4. Check that Python 3 is installed
+4. Check that no other program is using the web interface port

-## Technical Details

-The extension implements:
-- JSON-RPC 2.0 protocol
-- Persistent storage using JSON
-- Structured logging
-- Error handling with detailed messages

-### Data Structure

-Each style contains:
-- Name
-- Description
-- List of instructions
-- Active status

-Each instruction has:
-- Unique ID
-- Text content
-- Creation timestamp
-- Enabled status
+5. Try restarting Goose

 ## Development

-To modify the extension:
-1. Edit `src/main.py`
-2. Test changes locally
-3. Remove and re-add in Goose to test

-### Adding New Features

-To add new functionality:
-1. Add new methods to `PersonalityManager` class
-2. Add corresponding handlers in `PersonalityCustomizer.handle_request()`
-3. Update the config save/load methods if needed
+The extension includes:
+- Python backend with web server
+- Modern web interface with JavaScript
+- JSON storage for persistence
+- Real-time updates
+- Error handling and logging

 ## License